lightyeardev/flutter-test-task/README.md

 ![Stock News Requirements](/requirements/stock_news.png?raw=true)

+- The design in figma can be found here: https://www.figma.com/file/rdOB7Eh5lSUMcCStIJdcTn/News
 - The news data is included in the project in the file `./data/news.json`
 - The instrument data can be requested from our public endpoint: https://golightyear.com/api/v1/instrument
+- For the prices, it's OK to generate some random numbers.
+Some positive and negative ones.
 - The brand colors that we use are included in the file `./lib/colors.dart`